 Hasselback potatoes originated from Sweden in the 1950s.
 It’s a type of baked potato that involves cutting the potato about halfway through into very thin slices.
 The potatoes is then topped with a variety of different toppings and baked.

 Traditionally russet potatoes are used for Hasselback potatoes and are topped with savory toppings like garlic, butter, herbs, and cheese.
-However, this Hasselback Sweet Potato is a play on sweet potato casserole and is filled with maple cinnamon butter and topped with crushed pecans.
+However, this recipe is a play on sweet potato casserole and is filled with maple cinnamon butter and topped with crushed pecans.